70 of the Best Character Building Picture Books For Kids

 Kindness

-Kindness is a very broad topic and can be seen in many of the other concepts and books in this list.
+Kindness is a broad topic and can be seen in many other concepts and books in this list.
 Compassion, helpfulness, and generosity all have elements of kindness in them for sure.
 These tales illustrate that kindness is never in vain, even if we don’t necessarily see the fruits of our kind actions or words.

 - The Lion and the Mouse by Bernadette Watts